betalantz/intro_instances_properties/script.md

 ```ruby
 fido.name
 ```
-Ooops, not our expected behavior
+- Ooops, not our expected behavior
 - there is only one global variable `$the_name` which all of our instances have access to
-- value gets overwritten by each instance which references it
+- value gets overwritten by each instance which reassigns it
 - what we really need is a variable which is unique to each instance of a dog, but which is accessible by every method in that instance
 - a variable whose scope is not just one method, but neither is it the entire program